facebookarchive/immutable-re/README.md

 releasing this early alpha to get community input and contributions.
 If you are interested in contributing please follow the directions [here](https://github.com/facebookincubator/immutable-re/blob/master/CONTRIBUTING.md).

-For JavsScript developers needing production ready immutable collections, we recommend using the [Reason BuckleScript bindings to Immutable.js](https://github.com/BuckleTypes/bs-immutablejs.git).
+For JavaScript developers needing production ready immutable collections, we recommend using the [Reason BuckleScript bindings to Immutable.js](https://github.com/BuckleTypes/bs-immutablejs.git).

 License